Rfam/rfam-docs/docs/source/glossary.rst

 Covariance model (CM)
 ---------------------

 A secondary structure profile for a RNA structural alignment (also called profile stochastic context-free grammars).
-Find out more about :ref:`citing-rfam:Covariance models and stochastic context-free grammars`.
+The Rfam covariance models are used by the `Infernal <http://eddylab.org/infernal/>`_ software to find instances of RNA families in RNA or DNA sequences.
+Find more about :ref:`citing-rfam:Covariance models and stochastic context-free grammars`.

 DESC file
 ---------